 The addition of specific investment requirements can further define the investing process when selecting investment vehicles.
 Diversification specifications can be made here (i.e. not more than X of the entity’s funds can be invested in X at any given time).

 Investment policies should outline the required items for the entity to report.
 The entity will determine the matters to report upon, but the list should include current holdings, security type or description, all transaction details, and the market value for each holding.
 If the entity chooses to follow a benchmark for certain funds, the portfolio performance vs. benchmark performance may be included in reporting, as well.

 Whether facing a financial crisis, a global pandemic, or a change of board members, it is critical to review investment policies on a relatively frequent basis.
 Industry standards recommend a review every one to three years.
 Having a review process in place allows for updates when state statutes have changed or as the entity grows and goals begin to shift.
-Peer-to-peer sharing of policies is a great way to share ideas and improve current policies as well as implement new ones.
-While having the policy and review in place doesn’t guarantee the entity against loss/fraud/error in any situation, having a “rule book” to follow will vastly help in circumventing the possibility of that happening.
+Peer-to-peer sharing of policies can be a helpful way to share ideas and re-work current policies as well as implement new ones.
+While having the policy and review in place doesn’t guarantee the entity against loss/fraud/error in any situation, having a “rule book” to follow can be an important tool in helping circumvent the possibility of these occurrences.

-An important distinction is that an investment policy for the entity is not a plan for investing.
+An important distinction is that an investment policy for the entity is not an investment plan.
 This is simply setting the rules for the entity to follow when implementing the investment plan.
-While earning a reasonable rate of return is a duty of the fiduciary, it should not be at the cost of undue risk.
-The first and foremost priority is to keep the entity’s money safe while maintaining liquidity to meet demands and obligations.
+While seeking to earn a reasonable rate of return is a duty of the fiduciary, the first and foremost priority is to keep the entity’s money safe while maintaining liquidity to meet demands and obligations.